-In conclusion, it is worth saying that in conducting, attention is paid to the expression of league, legato, fermato, reprise, dynamic signs in hand movements, etc. In order to strengthen the knowledge of conducting, determining the "time" measures, such as "what alteration signs are used in the example?", "what pauses are found in the example?", "conduct a pause example or work", "conduct a song with notes", "conduct a song with notes first, and then with words" are regularly completed.
+In conclusion, it is worth saying that when conducting, attention is paid to the expression of ligature, legato, fermato, reprise, dynamic signs in hand movements, etc. In order to strengthen the knowledge of conducting, determining the "time" measures, such as "what alteration signs are used in the example?", "what pauses are found in the example?", "conduct an example or work with pauses", "conduct a song with notes", "conduct a song with notes first, and then with words" are regularly completed.